 Another sphere – logistics – requires, arguably, the least technically complicated of all possible commercial blockchain applications: traceability.
 This is why some companies (like the abovementioned tandem of the diamond producer and business intelligence firm) have already implemented the marvels of overwhelming sensors and complex data streams.

 Known for its mind-boggling scale in the Internet entertainment domain, Tencent is relatively weak when it comes to the purely physical aspects of our lives, such as transportation.
-In the grand battle between major Chinese tech enterprises, the firm is trailing not only its long-time rival Alibaba (BABA:NYSE) but also the likes of Meituan Dianping (3690:HK), a young digital omni service provider.
+In the grand battle between major Chinese tech enterprises, the firm is trailing not only its long-time rival Alibaba (BABA:NYSE) but also the likes of Meituan Dianping (3690:HKEX), a young digital omni service provider.
 It might explain their attempts to burst into the sector, rolling out brand-new blockchain businesses.

 Many other applications are being thoroughly developed by the Chinese conglomerate at the moment.
 Besides this, pure blockchain-driven set of solutions that is TrustSQL platform, there are many hybrid systems that are designed to apply a variety of cutting-edge technologies that everybody’s talking about these days: advanced microdevices, the Internet of Things (IoT), deep learning algorithms (better known as Artificial Intelligence) and so on.

 Besides, TrustSQL per se is a part – one of the most promising parts – of a more prominent new phenomenon, TBaaS – or Tencent Blockchain-as-a-Service.